linkml/linkml-project-cookiecutter/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ### Reporting problems with the data model

-Please use our [Issue Tracker][issues] to report problems with the ontology.
+Please use our [Issue Tracker][issues] to report problems with the data model.

 <a id="requesting-terms"></a>

 ### Requesting new terms

-Please use our [Issue Tracker][issues] to request a new term for the ontology.
+Please use our [Issue Tracker][issues] to request changes to the model.

 <a id="adding-terms"></a>